daplex1138/shopify_inventory_tracker/README.md

 # shopify_inventory_tracker
 Use Amazon api to download 2 inventory files.
 One from Merchant and one FBA.
 Then merge the values to their keys.
 IE skus.
+This will be used to sync inventory to shopifys inventory quantities.